pjj/Emacs-nsh/README.md

 I often use this function to quickly jump to the relevant secction of the history of a particular shell.

+5. Bookmarks of shells work as expected.
+If you use `burly-bookmark-windows` your shell will reopen in the current working directory with its past history.

 ## Usage: